oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 kubectl port-forward svc/store -n jhipster 8080
 ```

-You can also access the application via the load balancer exposed.
+Or, you can access the application via the load balancer exposed.
 Find the external IP of the `store` service by navigating to the service tab in KDash or by running the following:

 ```bash
 kubectl get svc store -n jhipster